Amaziner01/CoinPredictor/README.md

 4. Restart from step 2.

 ## Have any upgrade for the code?
-Send a push request. :)
+Send a pull request. :)

 ### ¿Will you get the lowest margin of error?